WHAT ARE “ACTIVE USERS”?

 Active User Validity

 After 90 days of inactivity a user automatically converts to an inactive user, meaning that they are no longer consuming a license.
+Users tracked by the Compliance Tracking module will remain active while being tracked.

 Permanently disable the user’s access (this is done automatically if integrated), whereafter the user can no longer access the KMS.